Last Updated on June 9, 2024 by Soumya

 Best time to visit Charleston

-The best time to visit Charleston, South Carolina is during spring (March – May) or fall (September – November).
-Weather is enjoyable during this time with pleasant temperatures and lower humidity levels.
+The best time to visit Charleston, South Carolina, is during spring (March-May) or fall (September—November).
+The weather is pleasant during these times, with pleasant temperatures and lower humidity levels.

 You can also catch the Festival of Houses & Gardens and the Charleston Wine & Food Festival in spring.
-During fall, you can attend MOJA Arts Festival and Charleston Restaurant Week.
+During the fall, you can attend the MOJA Arts Festival and Charleston Restaurant Week.

 Where to stay in Charleston SC?